Nikaoto/deep/examples/example2/README.md

 Using these two vastly different benchmarks, we can estimate that when drawing tens of thousands of objects at at time, the performance of the game will slow down by 318%

-Below 10 thousand items, the performance is great.
+Below 10 thousand items, the performance impact is insignificant.

 # Notes
 Please consider that the benchmarks were done in 2018.03.16 and might need updating.

-In addition, no standart procedures were used to measure the performance, I just multiplied the rectangle counts when the program reached 1 fps and compared the numbers.
+In addition, no standard procedures were used to measure the performance, I just multiplied the rectangle counts when the program reached 1 fps and compared the numbers.

 *You can send a PR any time for updated and/or alternate benchmakrs*